turbulenz/turbulenz_engine/docs/source/jslibrary_api/fontmanager_api.rst

     (Optional) A context object to re-use to avoid creating a new one.

 Returns a rendering context object containing internal information including an array of vertex data.
 The context object can be passed into drawTextVertices.
+The context has the following property:

+    ``vertices``
+            An array of numbers, 4 numbers per vertex: X, Y, U, V.

+            SDK 0.28.0 onwards the vertex order is: top left, top right, bottom left, bottom right

+            Prior to SDK 0.28.0 the vertex order was: top left, top right, bottom right, bottom left

 .. _font_drawtextvertices: